-Since 1908, the Faculty of Engineering has been responding to the evolving needs of the engineering profession.
+Since 1908, the Faculty of Engineering has been responding to the evolving needs of the engineering profession through innovative programs and exceptional teaching.
 Today, the Faculty of Engineering at the University of Alberta is one of the largest and most diverse in North America.
-The Faculty offers nine accredited undergraduate engineering programs, as well as a full range of graduate programs, to approximately 5,000 students from around the world.
+The Faculty offers nine accredited undergraduate engineering programs, as well as a full range of graduate programs, to over 5,000 students from around the world.